Top 7 Venture Capital Firms Investing in Video Games Startups

 3. Powerhouse Capital

-Powerhouse Capital is a Los Angeles-based venture firm that invests in technology, media, entertainment, and interactive gaming.
-They support companies across a wide range of sectors, from audio and music to video and events.
+Powerhouse Capital is a Los Angeles-based venture fund that invests in technology, media, entertainment, and interactive gaming.
+The firm supports companies across these converging sectors, from early-stage concepts to more established businesses.

 - Geographical presence: Los Angeles, California